-Kindergarten entry: Three doses of Hepatitis B vaccine are required for kindergarten entry.
+Three doses of the Hepatitis B vaccine are required for entry into kindergarten through twelfth grade.
 The first two doses must be administered a minimum of four weeks apart.
 The final (third or fourth) dose must be administered according to the following three conditions.
 All three conditions MUST be met.